kevinxu48/Data-410-Project-4/index.md

-## A Comparison Between Locally Weighted Regression and Random Forest Regression with the "Cars" Dataset
+## A Comparison Between Locally Weighted Regression and Random Forest Regression using the "Cars" Dataset

 You can use the [editor on GitHub](https://github.com/kevinxu48/DATA-410-Project-2/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.